The Story of

 I went to a world-renowned animal nutritionist who collaborated with me in the creation of an easy-to-use paste that combines concentrated amounts of healthful all natural ingredients

 in an emulsion that goes right to work.
 It absorbs through mucus membranes rather than relying on its passing through the digestive process.
-We partnered with a leader in business who has three
+We partnered with a leader in veterinary medicine who has three

 decades of expertise.
 We found a professional manufacturer that specializes in making and packaging products like ours.
 And we discovered a web designer who has helped us create a website that is